Jump To & Jump From

 Sending Variables Through a Jump To Action

-You can also choose which variables to pass from one flow to the other.
+You can also map important variables to pass from one flow to the other.

 To add variables, click the plus sign button in the Send Variables section to create a new entry.
 Create a name for the variable in the input box on the left.
 In the right input box, add the name of the variable to be sent.
 Ensure that it is in the proper format (for example, dollar sign, capitalization, period, checked for spelling errors).